What kind of leader do you want to be? What types of organizations do you want to lead?

 These monthly sessions will focus on leadership from different perspectives.
 Students, faculty, and staff are invited to join us to be able to continue to expand their knowledge of different theories and industry perspectives on leadership.
 The Social Justice Leadership Series is a collaboration between the Division of Student Affairs (Intercultural Center, Center for Gender & Sexuality, and Student Involvement & Leadership), the Center for Global Engagement, and various campus and community partners.

 Continue developing your leadership skills at the Student Organization Summit (SOS).
 This day-long educational program is held annually in the winter term.
 SOS gives student organizations the opportunity to attend various sessions to enhance their skills and continue to develop their capacity for working effectively with the other members of their organization.

 The Student Leadership Retreat is an overnight leadership development experience focused on collaboration and relationship building.
 This retreat focuses on the group values of the Social Change Model of Leadership Development.
 As students have a fun, engaging experience together, they will create plans to address issues on campus.

 Do you want to learn how to create more inclusive spaces?
 Do you want to learn more about yourself and how to create change in the community?

-Join SIL and the Intercultural Center (ICC) as they offer a seven-week leadership development program based in the Social Change Model that helps students build the fundamental skills needed to be an inclusive leader, and explore the attitudes, knowledge, and skills for inclusive leadership in an increasingly diverse world.
+Join SIL and the Intercultural Center (ICC) as they offer a seven-week leadership development program based on the Social Change Model that helps students build the fundamental skills needed to be an inclusive leader and explore the attitudes, knowledge, and skills for inclusive leadership in an increasingly diverse world.
 Employers today are seeking candidates who embrace inclusive leadership skills and who can successfully lead in a diverse world.
 Challenge yourself to take your next step in leadership development and take a critical look at how identity impacts leadership and the process of creating change.

 Student Organization Advisor Training